d3lta-v/d3lta-v.github.io/_pages/about.md

 ## Work

 My work experience includes a brief stint as an app developer when I just finished middle school, at buUuk Pte.
 Ltd, a Singaporean mobile app development firm.
 During my polytechnic education, I had the opportunity to intern at two research institutions at Nanyang Technological University, namely the Satellite Research Centre and Earth Observatory of Singapore, in which I developed software for space operations and cloud-based data science pipeline respectively.
+In my Junior year in college, I interned at Equatorial Space Systems, Singapore's first rocket company to develop the avionics and flight software for a sounding rocket, and I am intending to commence my final year project with them to develop their next generation avionics platform in Fall 2025.

 ## Competencies